Circle Takes the Square: Musical style

-Ben Sailer of Noisey wrote that As the Roots Undo, which Drew Speziale describes as "just a punk rock record from 2004", has long garnered praise from both the press and fans alike for its forward-thinking blend of 90s screamo, fractured grindcore, and experimental post-rock.
+Ben Sailer of Noisey wrote that As the Roots Undo has long garnered praise from both the press and fans alike for its forward-thinking blend of 90s screamo, fractured grindcore, and experimental post-rock.
 Metal Injection described their style as a "blend of progressive experimentation and DIY hardcore, metal, and noise [...] characterized by a natural fusion of the off-the-wall structures of grindcore and the sweeping guitar dynamics of post-punk".
 The band themselves have described the sound as "...a punk rock band with reverence for the Mystery."
 Andrew Sacher of BrooklynVegan wrote, "In a genre that’s built on chaos, Savannah, Georgia screamo band Circle Takes The Square emerged as even more chaotic than most of the rest."

 Legacy

 Metal Injection called Circle Takes the Square "legendary".
 Writing for NPR music, Lars Gotrich credited Circle Takes the Square alongside Pg.
 99, Orchid and Majority Rule as pioneers of emotional post-hardcore.